indexdata/localindices/doc/manual/02-using.md

 * _Password_: Password required for access to a harvested resource that requires authentication.

-* _Proxy server address_: address of the proxy server that should be used by the harvesting engine, e.g to deal with cases when the resource is IP authenticated.
+* _Proxy server address_: address of the proxy server that should be used by the harvesting engine, e.g. to deal with cases when the resource is IP authenticated.

 * _Init Data_: Advanced setting to provide additional initialization parameters to the harvesting connector.
 Any username/password/proxy specified in the inputs above will take precedence over settings specified in this field.
 These settings must be provided in JSON format.